 Vanessa Guignery is Professor of Contemporary English Literature and Postcolonial Literature at the École Normale Supérieure in Lyon (France), after having taught at the University of La Sorbonne in Paris as Assistant and Associate Professor from 1996 to 2009.
 She was Visiting Professor at the University of Texas in Austin in 2011.
-She has been a Fellow at the Harry Ransom Center of the University of Texas in Austin in 2006, 2008 and 2009, as well as a University Affiliate and Scholar since 2010 for periods of one up to six months.
+She has been a Fellow at the Harry Ransom Centre of the University of Texas in Austin in 2006, 2008, 2009 and 2016, as well as a University Affiliate and Scholar since 2010 for periods of one up to six months.
 She is a member of the Institut Universitaire de France.

 Vanessa Guignery is the author of

 several books and essays on the work of Julian Barnes, including The Fiction

 of Julian Barnes (Macmillan, 2006), and Conversations with Julian Barnes

 (Mississippi Press, 2009), co-edited with Ryan Roberts, the webmaster of julianbarnes.com.
 She edited a special issue of the Journal of American, British and Canadian

 2009).
 She has published articles

 on Arundhati Roy, Anita Desai, Jeanette Winterson, Alain de Botton, David

 Lodge, Jonathan Coe, Janet Frame, Ben Okri and Michèle Roberts, as well as several essays and a

 monograph on B.S.
 Johnson, This is not Fiction (Sorbonne UP, 2009).
 She